GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-resman/README.md

 - a IAM policy on the service account that allows `team-a` to impersonate it

 This allows to centralize the minimum set of resources to delegate control of each team's folder to a pipeline, and/or to the team group.
 This can be used as a starting point for scenarios that implement more complex requirements (e.g. environment folders per team, etc.).

-### Organization policies

-Organization policies leverage -- with one exception -- the built-in factory implemented in the organization module, and configured via the yaml files in the `data` folder.
-To edit organization policies, check and edit the files there.

-The one exception is [Domain Restricted Sharing](https://cloud.google.com/resource-manager/docs/organization-policy/restricting-domains), which is made dynamic and implemented in code so as to auto-add the current organization's customer id.
-The `organization_policy_configs` variable allow to easily add ids from third party organizations if needed.

 ### IAM